ABOUT US

 We believe that real stories told with honesty, dignity, and love are among the most powerful ways to confront prejudice.
 Our eight award-winning traveling photo-text exhibits highlight the lived experiences of marginalized communities – tools that encourage empathy, spark dialogue, and share authentic narratives.

-The exhibits consist of high-quality framed portraits with personal narratives.
-They arrive ready to display in your community – schools (pre-K-12), colleges, houses of worship, libraries, workplaces, museums, conferences, and more – and several are accompanied by published books and free curriculum.
+The exhibits consist of framed photographs with personal narratives.
+They arrive ready to display in your community – schools (K-12), colleges, universities houses of worship, libraries, workplaces, museums, conferences, and more – four of which are also published books.

-At a time when censorship and attacks on marginalized communities are escalating, fostering understanding has never been more vital.
+At a time when censorship and attacks on marginalized communities are escalating, fostering understanding is vital.

 You too can have an impact.
-Please contact us to host an exhibit, donate what you can, and spread the word.
+Please contact us to host an exhibit and help spread the word about our exhibits.

 peggy+2.jpg